cab-product-marking/opcua_client/README.md

 ## History
  * 11.12.2023 - Complete testing and write README.md doc
  * 14.12.2023 - Completion sequence added when uploading files and update directory handling
+ * 16.12.2023 - Finish tests on windows systems with python and cpp code

 <!-- Eof -->